traefik/traefik-helm-chart/EXAMPLES.md

           permanent: true
 ```

-## Publish and protect Traefik Dashboard with basic Auth
+## Publish and protect the Traefik Dashboard with basic Auth

-To expose the dashboard in a secure way as [recommended](https://doc.traefik.io/traefik/operations/dashboard/#dashboard-router-rule)
+To expose the dashboard securely as [recommended](https://doc.traefik.io/traefik/operations/dashboard/#dashboard-router-rule)
 in the documentation, it may be useful to override the router rule to specify
-a domain to match, or accept requests on the root path (/) in order to redirect
-them to /dashboard/.
+a domain to match, or accept requests on the root path (/) to redirect them to /dashboard/.

 ```yaml
 # Create an IngressRoute for the dashboard